General Approach to Neutrino Mass Mechanisms with Sterile Neutrinos: Discussion

 \section{Discussion}

 }

-We have demonstrated a systematic method to construct neutrino mass matrices through the perturbation of certain ``seed'' textures, which encompasses all neutrino mass mechanisms involving sterile neutrinos at tree level.
+We have demonstrated a systematic method to construct neutrino mass matrices through the perturbation of certain ``seed'' textures, which encompasses all neutrino mass mechanisms involving sterile neutrinos.
 The proposed approach does not require a hierarchy between Dirac and Majorana masses, thus offering new avenues toward models of neutrino mass generation that could be probed in experiments.

 One challenge for future work is to understand or categorize the symmetries of the textures that arise in our framework from a top-down perspective.
 By motivating the smallness of the perturbations to such textures via symmetry breaking, one may lessen or obviate the need for fine-tuning \cite{Kersten:2007vk}.
+Another challenge for future work is to implement this method in a way that efficiently accounts for constraints on active-sterile neutrino mixing.
 Some additional technical issues that deserve further study include placing precise bounds on the mass eigenvalues obtained by perturbation theory \cite{Kato} and exploring redundancies in parametrizations of the mass matrix (along the lines of Ref.\ \cite{Heeck:2012fw}, which works solely within the framework of the type I seesaw).

 Finally, we note that the philosophy of our work extends far beyond the specific ansatz \eqref{massmatrix} or even the assumption of an active-sterile neutrino mass hierarchy.
 For example, given a texture of the form \eqref{massmatrix}, small bare Majorana masses for left-handed neutrinos can be incorporated by applying first-order perturbation theory to a perturbation of the form $\left[\begin{smallmatrix} A & 0 \\ 0 & 0 \end{smallmatrix}\right]$.
 Bare masses of any size can be accommodated by applying our rank conditions to a completely general ansatz for $M$.
 Furthermore, it is often useful to consider pseudo-Dirac scenarios with $B\gg D$ in which active and sterile neutrinos are nearly degenerate in mass \cite{Wolfenstein:1981kw, Petcov:1982ya, Valle:1983dk}.
 Our approach suggests a broad generalization of such scenarios in which nearly degenerate masses arise from perturbing a seed texture with an \emph{exactly} degenerate spectrum of singular values (rather than with a certain rank, as considered here).
 All of these scenarios open new possibilities for investigation.